A former homosexual has joined calls urging the Canadian government to scrap plans to criminalise ‘conversion therapy’.

 She said: “Not only did they welcome me in their home, but listened to me, they talked to me, they prayed for me and with me and they created this safe place in their house, and I was able to pour out everything that was on my heart.”

-If conversion therapy were banned at the time, Van Beek said her pastor and his wife would have been “too afraid to go against the law” and the “healing and restoration and a lot of help that I received” would not have been able to come to her.
+If conversion therapy were banned at the time, Van Beek said her pastor and his wife would have been “too afraid to go against the law” and the “a lot of help that I received” would not have been able to come to her.

 Jack Fonseca, Director of Political Operations for Campaign Life Coalition, commented: “There are no protections whatsoever in Bill C-6 for parents or pastors who, for example, discourage a gender-confused child from identifying as transgender and try to help them be at peace with the body in which they were born”.